-The pitcher plants takes time to grow during their first few years and can take 5-10 years to mature.
+The pitcher plants take time to grow during their first few years and can take 5-10 years to mature.
 Once they are established, they will begin to vine and grow rapidly.

 2. Venus Flytrap (Dionaea muscipula)

-The Venus flytrap is really famous in pop cultures as they have appeared in horror movies, such as Little Shop of Horrors or games like Plants vs Zombies.
+The Venus flytrap is really famous in pop culture as they have appeared in horror movies, such as Little Shop of Horrors or games like Plants vs Zombies.
 They are definitely a pest’s nightmare because of their rapid movement.
 Their lobes can snap shut in 0.1 seconds.
-The trap is then open after a week of consuming their prey.
+The trap is then opened after a week of consuming its prey.

 Venus fly traps can even tell the differences between live and non-living organisms to avoid wasting energy.